-Possession of Skateboards/Roller blades/Scooters Unauthorized use or possession of a skateboard, scooter, or roller blades on school property.
-I - II Profanity Using vulgar or abusive language, cursing, or swearing in writing, gestures, or verbal expression.
-I - II Sexual Harassment Sexual harassment, which includes unwelcome sexual advances, requests for sexual favors, taking, sending or receiving sexually explicit videos, pictures or auditory recordings and other verbal or physical conduct or communication of a sexual nature.
+BEHAVIOR-RELATED OFFENSE DEFINITION RANGE OF CONSEQUENCES Profanity Using vulgar or abusive language, cursing, or swearing in writing, gestures, or verbal expression. - Sexual Harassment Sexual harassment, which includes unwelcome sexual advances, requests for sexual favors, taking, sending or receiving sexually explicit videos, pictures or auditory recordings and other verbal or physical conduct or communication of a sexual nature.
 II - IV Tardiness Lateness to school or class.
 I - II Theft Taking or obtaining property of another without permission of the owner.
 I - IV Threat to Staff, Student, or Other Person Expression conveyed by word or action of intent to abuse, intimidate, coerce, or injure a staff member, student, or other person.
 I - IV Threat of Extreme Violence The act of threatening severe physical injury or death.
-This includes but is not limited to threats through verbal or written "hit lists."Communication by any means, including oral, written or electronic (such as through the Internet, email or texting) off school property, where the content of such communication (a) can reasonably be interpreted as a threat to commit an act of violence on school property; or, (b) results in material or substantial disruption to the education environment.
-Note regarding consequences and response: The District reserves the right to assign further responses and consequences based on the District's threat assessment &amp; management system.
+This includes but is not limited to threats through verbal or written "hit lists."
+Communication by any means, including oral, written or electronic (such as through the Internet, email or texting) off school property, where the content of such communication (a) can reasonably be interpreted as a threat to commit an act of violence on school property; or, (b) results in material or substantial disruption to the education environment.
+Note regarding consequences and response: The District reserves the right to assign further responses and consequences based on the District's threat assessment & management system.
 III - IV Trespassing Unauthorized presence on school property, including while on suspension.
-I - III Truancy Any absence without parental knowledge and/or permission. for a day or any portion of a day for any reason other than those cited as lawful (as listed in the student handbook). - Weapon Possession Possession of a weapon (refer to definitions section for description of a weapon) III - IV
+I - III Truancy Any absence without parental knowledge and/or permission. for a day or any portion of a day for any reason other than those cited as lawful (as listed in the student handbook).
+1 - 111 Weapon Possession Possession of a weapon (refer to definitions section for description of a weapon) III - IV so as to be the most effective in changing student behavior."